-142. Upon information and belief, Defendant Wylie was aware other police departments had declined to participate in the sweep over concerns that participants were engaging in constitutionally protected activity.

-143. Defendant Wylie issued Plaintiff Dames an indefinite ban from UNC Chapel Hill's campus on April 30, 2024

-144. Plaintiff Dames did not receive notice of the possibility of such a ban before it was issued, nor was she given an opportunity to be heard.

-145. Due to her immediate ban from campus, Plaintiff Dames was unable to return to campus to retrieve personal items left behind.

-146. Students, non-students, and faculty gathered on UNC Chapel Hill's campus later in the day on April 30, 2024, after the forcible clearing of the encampment to show solidarity with Palestinian lives and liberation, and they have continued to do so.
-Due to her campus ban, Plaintiff Dames has been unable to participate and exercise her First Amendment rights to speech and protest, petitioning the government, receiving ideas and information, and association.
+- 146. Upon information and belief, Defendant Brown was aware other police departments had declined to participate in the sweep over concerns that participants were engaging in constitutionally protected activity. - 147.
+Defendant James issued Plaintiff Newman an indefinite ban from UNC Chapel Hill's campus on April 30, 2024. - 148.
+Plaintiff Newman did not receive notice of the possibility of such a ban before it was issued nor was she given an opportunity to be heard. - 149.
+Due to her immediate ban from campus, Plaintiff Newman was unable to retrieve personal items left behind. - 150.
+Plaintiff Newman, who organizes protest actions in support of Palestinian lives and liberation as part of her employment, was immediately prevented from doing so on UNC Chapel Hill's campus. - 151.
+Students, non-students, and faculty gathered on UNC Chapel Hill's campus later in the day on April 30, 2024, after the forcible clearing of the encampment to show solidarity with Palestinian lives and liberation, and they have continued to do so.
+Because of her campus ban, Plaintiff Newman has been unable to participate and exercise her First Amendment rights to speech and protest, petitioning the government, receiving ideas and information, and association.